Estimation of Local Average Treatment Effect by Data Combination: Problem Setting

 We assume that the joint samples of $(Y^{(k)},D^{(k)},Z^{(k)},\bm{X})$ are not available.
 By Theorem \ref{th:identify}, the following separate datasets and the estimate of $p_d^{(k)}$ are sufficient for estimating $\mu(\bm{X})$:

 for $k=0,1$.
-This setting is much easier to apply to real-world situations than the standard setting where the joint samples are available from every individual.
+This setting is much easier to apply to real-world situations than the standard setting where the joint samples are required for every individual.

 We can interpret this data collection scheme in two ways.
-First, it can be regarded as \emph{the repeated cross-sectional (RCS) design} \cite{Moretti2004-nt,Athey2006,Guell2006-wu,Ridder2007-an,lebo2015effective} with $k=0,1$ representing the time points before and after the assignment regime switches, respectively.
+First, it can be regarded as a version of \emph{the repeated cross-sectional (RCS) design} \cite{Moretti2004-nt,Athey2006,Guell2006-wu,Ridder2007-an,lebo2015effective} with $k=0,1$ representing the time points before and after the assignment regime switches, respectively.
+The 1E2RD is also possible in this case by setting $P(Z^{(0)}=1|\bm{X}^{(0)})=0$.
+This means collecting data for $k=0$ at some point before an experiment is conducted.
 Generally, although panel data are advantageous for statistical analyses because they follow the same individuals over multiple time periods, RCS data have some advantages over panel data.
 RCS data are easier and cheaper to collect in many cases.
 Consequently, they are often more representative of the population of interest and larger in sample size than panel data.
-Additionally, we are more likely to be able to collect large and representative data in our setting since we do not need to observe the outcome and the treatment status simultaneously.
-RCS data rarely suffer from attrition and dropout, which often cause severe bias in panel data \cite{Ridder2007-an}.

 However, there is a concern regarding the validity of Assumption \ref{as:regime}.\ref{as:invar} when we use RCS data since the potential variables may change over time.
 We need some sort of side information to be confident about the use of RCS data in our setting as we cannot directly test whether the potential variables remain unchanged.

-The second interpretation is to collect data with $k=0,1$ at the same time by randomly splitting the population.
+The second interpretation is to collect data with $k=0,1$ at the same time by randomly splitting the population of interest.
 If an experimenter is able to surely perform random splitting, this approach is favorable since we do not have to worry about the validity of Assumption \ref{as:regime}.\ref{as:invar}.
 The implementation of random splitting is easy in the case of RCTs.